Afflicted (TV series): Controversy

 have petitioned Netflix to remove the series from its platform, identifying misrepresentation of subjects and questionable tactics as well as medical and scientific flaws as key problems.

 In 2019 seven of the participants in the series sued Netflix and the producers for defamation, false-light invasion of privacy, unjust enrichment and fraud over the way they were depicted on screen.
 Netflix asked the Court to dismiss the case because participants signed releases.
 However, the trial court and appeals court ruled against Netflix and allowed the case to proceed.
 In a unanimous decision from the appellate court, the panel ruled that the consent releases the subjects signed aren’t enforceable because the participants were lied to and pressured to waive their rights not to be defamed.

+The lawsuit was settled in 2023.
+Details of the settlement were not disclosed.